pypa/setuptools-scm/docs/customizing.md

 ##  Importing in setup.py

-with the pep-517/518 build backend, setuptools_scm is importable from `setup.py`
+With the pep 517/518 build backend, setuptools_scm is importable from `setup.py`

 ``` { .python title="setup.py" }
 import setuptools